jpark-dev/dinosaurs/README.md

 ## Challenge Scope

-This repository contains the fourth Dinasour coding challenge that will be taking place on July 18th.
+This repository contains the fourth Dinasours coding challenge taking place on July 18, 2020.
 Participant submissions can be found at the bottom of this document!

 ## Overview